kstrckr/FSJS-Final-Project/README.md

 3. run npm install to install dependencies
 4. Install MongoDB on your local machine
 5. run mongod.exe on its default port 27017
-6. spin up the server from the app's root directory with . node server.js
+6. spin up the server from the app's root directory by running "node server.js" in your terminal
 7. point your browser to localhost.3000

 **Gameplay**